 To the north of the city are the popular residential areas of Bearsden and Milngavie in East Dunbartonshire.
 Houses in Bearsden have some of the highest prices of any area in Glasgow.
 Both areas are hotspots for commuters who prefer less hustle and bustle and more green space, yet situated only a short distance from the city centre.
 Quality of life is key for those who can afford properties in these areas with quality primary schools nearby as well as golf courses, Kilmardinny Loch Nature Reserve and excellent rail links to the city centre.

 City Centre & East End

 In the city centre the Merchant City, one of Glasgow’s oldest quarters, has a mix of modern apartments and trendy warehouse conversions with an abundance of bars, restaurants, boutiques and galleries nearby.
 Just a short walk from the city centre is Glasgow’s East End, home to the city’s oldest buildings and some new developments.
-Whilst regarded as one of the most deprived areas of the city, the East End has seen some regeneration and many homes in this area are purpose-built and more affordable for those starting on the property ladder.
+Whilst it is not regarded as the most popular areas of Glasgow, the East End has seen some regeneration and many homes in this area are purpose-built and more affordable for those starting on the property ladder.

 The Glasgow property market caters for all budgets and tastes and each area has its own character.
 From refined architecture to cool boutiques and trendy nightspots, there’s something for everyone in this popular city!

-If you are about to begin your search for a new property and would like to find out more about the Glasgow property market, or to discuss the buying and selling process, we will be delighted to help so please get in touch with us by calling 0131 202 5444 (Option 3) or by emailing [email protected].
+If you are about to begin your search for a new property and would like to find out more about the Glasgow property market, or to discuss the buying and selling process, we will be delighted to help so please get in touch with us by calling 0345 646 0208 or by emailing [email protected].